Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 - Focus on progress and actionable next steps.
 - Never discouraging or comparative to other children.

+#### 12.3.5 Curriculum-Aligned Insights

+**Per-child curriculum comparison:**
+- Compare proficiency to local curriculum expectations for their year/grade.
+- Identify skills where child is ahead or behind typical expectations.
+- Example: "In Year 4, children are expected to know all times tables to 12×12.
+Alex has mastered 10 of 12 tables and is on track."

+**Country-specific messaging:**
+- Recommendations use local terminology (Year 3 vs Grade 2).
+- Reference appropriate curriculum standards.
+- Example (UK): "By the end of Year 3, most children are fluent with the 2, 3, 4, 5, 8, and 10 times tables.
+Emma is strong in 2× and 5×, and is now working on 3× and 4×."
+- Example (US): "By the end of Grade 3, children typically know all single-digit multiplication facts.
+Jake has mastered facts for 2, 5, and 10, and is building fluency in 3 and 4."

+**Curriculum progress in Coach reports:**
+- Monthly reports include curriculum alignment summary.
+- Show movement towards year-end expectations.
+- Celebrate when skills are "ahead of typical expectations".
+- Gently highlight priority areas when "behind" without alarm.

+**Requirements:**
+- Curriculum insights require profile to have country/yearGrade set.
+- If not set, Coach prompts parent to add this information.
+- All curriculum messaging is encouraging and non-judgmental.

 ### 12.4 Non-Goals (V1)

 Math Dash Coach is **not** trying to be: